ridencww/goldengine/README.md

       <version>5.0.5</version>
     </dependency>

-The goldengine artifacts are available for download at the Maven Central repository.
+The goldengine engine jar is available for download at the Maven Central repository.

 ## Using the samples

-The engine jar includes two sample interpreted languages with source files that be executed from the command line.
-The easiest way to access these samples is to extract the files in the jar to a folder of your choice and run the examples from the command line.
-Windows batch files are included to get your started.

-Assuming that the jar was extracted to C:\gold, Windows users, use the following steps to run the sample programs:

-    rem Simple2 examples (for example, Hello.txt)
-    c:
-    cd \gold\simple2\examples
-    run Hello.txt
-    run Hello.txt -tree

-    rem Simple3 examples (for example, Functions.txt)
-    c:
-    cd \gold\simple3\examples
-    run Functions.txt
-    run Functions.txt -tree

-The Simple2/Simple3 interpreter can also be accessed without extracting the files from the jar to execute your own source files.
-Assuming the jar file and the files to be interpreted are located in the C:\gold folder, the source files can be executed using the following steps:

-    rem Simple2 examples (for example, Hello.txt)
-    c:
-    cd \gold
-    java -classpath goldengine.jar com.creativewidgetworks.goldparser.simple2.Simple2 Hello.txt
-    java -classpath goldengine.jar com.creativewidgetworks.goldparser.simple2.Simple2 Hello.txt -tree

-    rem Simple3 examples (for example, Functions.txt)
-    c:
-    cd \gold
-    java -classpath goldengine.jar com.creativewidgetworks.goldparser.simple3.Simple3 Functions.txt
-    java -classpath goldengine.jar com.creativewidgetworks.goldparser.simple3.Simple3 Functions.txt -tree
+The engine jar contains the parser and supporting classes only.
+The simple2.jar and simple3.jar files are "fat" jars that contain the goldengine, rule handlers for the language, a shell to execute programs written in that language, and a few example programs.

+The shell will attempt to execute the source file specified on the command line.
+If the file cannot be located, the shell also looks in the /examples folder in the jar so the supplied demo programs can be executed.

+Examples (assumes the current directory is where simple2.jar or simple3.jar is located):

+>java -jar simple2.jar myprogram.txt (execute program outside of jar)

+>java -jar simple2.jar examples/Hello.txt (execute program included in jar)

+>java -jar simple3.jar examples/Functions.txt -tree

 ## Version History

+ - 5.0.6-SNAPSHOT -- Refactor of Maven build.
+Removed ant building.
+Other work in progress, hench the SNAPSHOT.

  - 5.0.5 -- Refactor to allow creation of engine only and engine with examples jars (thanks to **vincent-vandemeulebrouck-ullink**).
  - 5.0.4